-Self-respect means having pride and confidence in yourself and behaving with grace, honor, and dignity.
+Self-respect means having confidence in yourself and behaving with grace, honor, and dignity.

-Self-esteem is knowing you can conduct yourself well in every situation, and having a good grasp of various things in life.
+Self-esteem is knowing you can conduct yourself confidently in every situation.
 Outwardly, you are successful, which contributes to your self-esteem.
-But it’s possible to experience and act with self-esteem while having very little self-respect.
+But it’s possible to experience and act with self-esteem while having little self-respect.

 The problem with just relying on self-esteem, or being caught up in this evaluative framework, is the moment you have a bad day and doubt yourself, you fall prone to blame, guilt, regret, and stress.